 Let them make Apple Turkeys.

-My nieces have done this craft every Thanksgiving since 2007, and they still look forward to it every year.
-It works best with some parental supervision, so delegate the supervision to another adult if you’re busy in the kitchen.
+Since toothpicks and children work best with some parental supervision, delegate the supervision to another adult if you’re busy in the kitchen.

 Plan a Thanksgiving Scavenger Hunt.